99702/bot-pathing/README.md

 		  3. direction is `SOUTH` ... rotate bot into `EAST direction`
 		  4. direction is `EAST` ... rotate bot into `NORTH direction`
 3. Print rotated direction + current axis

+# Technical requisites
+Basic knowledge of Java Arrays , Hashmap and OOP is required for this task.

 # How to run?

 For java, There is `PathBot.jar` , which can be run using `java -jar PathBot.jar RM15 LM10`. <br>